An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 First you need to install the script manager in your browser.
 [Click here to go to the page listing the script managers for the most popular web browsers](https://github.com/OpenUserJS/OpenUserJS.org/wiki/Userscript-Beginners-HOWTO).
 Then install [this script](JavaScript.js).

-Now you can use user style sheets.
+Now you install user style manager.
 [Find the extension suitable for your browser on this page](https://github.com/openstyles/stylus/wiki/Stylish-alternatives) and install it.
-You can also try to manually add the user style sheet to your browser, but it is not possible for every browser! - example for `Firefox`: [Follow the instructions on this page](http://kb.mozillazine.org/UserContent.css), if you have Firefox version at least 69 - you need to change the `toolkit.legacyUserProfileCustomizations.styles preferences` to true in `about:config`.
+Instead of installing the user style manager, you can try to manually add the user style sheet to your browser, but it is not possible for every browser! - example for `Firefox`: [Follow the instructions on this page](http://kb.mozillazine.org/UserContent.css), if you have Firefox version at least 69 - you need to change the `toolkit.legacyUserProfileCustomizations.styles preferences` to true in `about:config`.

+Now you can use @document-polyfill in the user stylesheet.

 ## General idea of how this polyfill works